eagle840/killercoda-labs/terraforminter/step1.md

 `terraform apply`{{execute}}

-and check the container is running:
+and check the container 'tutorial' is running:

 `docker ps`{{execute}}